timmyomahony/craft-remote-sync/README.md

 You can optionally use Craft's built-in queue to sync files.
 This is useful when they are large and you don't want to have to wait on the Control Panel interface every time you backup.
 Instead, the files will be added to the queue and completed in the background.

-You can enable this via the "Use Queue" lightswitch in the settings or via the `useQueue` setting in your config.
+You can enable this via the "Use Queue" light-switch in the settings or via the `useQueue` setting in your config.

 #### ⚠️ CLI commands